 One thing I hear from a lot of my readers is that they have a messy house, but it isn’t their fault.
-They are fairly neat and organized themselves, but they have the misfortune to live with someone who is a “collector”, a “packrat” or maybe even someone with mild hoarding tendencies.
-This can cause serious strain to the relationship – sometimes on a daily basis and has been known to end in divorce.
+They are fairly neat and organized themselves, but they have the misfortune to live with someone who is a collector, a packrat or maybe even someone with mild hoarding tendencies.
+This can cause serious strain to the relationship – sometimes on a daily basis and has been known to end in divorce or some major fighting.

-So, I threw out a little bait – something that he really wanted – a big screen TV.
-I didn’t particularly want one and we didn’t have the money for it, but we agreed that if he was willing to sell a portion (not all) of his train collection, he would be able to use it to buy his TV.
+In my case, I was able to use a little bribery.
+He badly wanted a big screen TV but we didn’t have the money for one.
+So we agreed that if he was willing to sell some of his train collection, he would be able to use it to buy his TV.
 And I could have the space to set up a classroom for my hobby/business.
 Win-win!

 The important points were that I didn’t insist he give up his entire collection, I gave him the incentive of an item he really wanted, and I didn’t get all huffy and demanding.
 Instead, I appealed to his sense of fairness and asked for him to work with me on creating a reasonable solution.
 It’s all about compromise and reasonable concessions.
-We put an ad on Craigslist and in about a week, two guys with trucks showed up and carted off the whole layout, along with a sizable portion of the train collection.
-That one transaction netted him about 3/4 of the money for the TV, and I ran some Ebay auctions for some other train stuff to help him get the rest of it.
 And he still had enough toys left to keep him reasonably happy.
-(He still has them, and they’re still gathering dust.
+He still has them 20 years later, and they’re still gathering dust.
 Well, so are my stamps now, but at least we don’t fight about our hobbies any more.

 I think that is a key point with a collector.
 You respect his (or her) desire to collect these items, but you get them to agree to reasonable limits.
-If they want to collect magazines, vintage sneakers, or vinyl records, they can keep as many as will fit on this shelf.
-Or if it’s frogs or pigs or whatever, they can have enough to fill up this display area.
+If they want to collect magazines, vintage sneakers, or vinyl records, they can keep as many as will fit in this area.
+Or if it’s ceramic pigs or whatever, they can have enough to fill up this shelf.
 They may not turn the whole house into their little hog heaven.
-They have to respect the fact that non-frog lovers live in the house too, and that they deserve room to display items that reflect their own personality.
+They have to respect the fact that non-pig lovers live in the house too, and that they deserve room to display their non-pig items.

-It’s generally best to allow a collector to make those decisions for themselves.
+It’s generally best to allow the packrat to make the “keep or toss” decisions for themselves.
 The one thing you should NEVER do is try to force them into a decision by packing their stuff up and removing it without their knowledge or permission.
 That is extremely disrespectful and damaging to the relationship.
-How would you like it if someone came in and threw out all your favorite clothes, or arbitrarily jettisoned half the food in your pantry?
+How would you like it if someone came in and threw out all your most favorite clothes, or arbitrarily jettisoned half the food in your pantry?
 You would be furious and would probably waste no time (or money!) in replacing it.

-However, if you do find your collector is dragging their feet on the weed-out process after you have already agreed to it, then you have some passive-aggressive behavior going on.
+However, if you do find your collector is dragging their feet on the agreed upon weed-out process, then you have some passive-aggressive behavior going on.
 The best way to deal with that kind of behavior is head-on.
-You set a firm date (giving them a reasonable amount of time) and let them know if they don’t honor their agreement by that date, that you will carefully pack up the items yourself and move them to a storage area like a garage or storage shed.
-You aren’t getting rid of the items in a permanent way, but you are reclaiming the space that was agreed upon.
+You set a firm date (giving them a reasonable amount of time) and let them know if they don’t honor their agreement, you will carefully pack up the items yourself and move them to a storage area for further action.
+You aren’t getting rid of the items permanently, but you are reclaiming the space that was agreed upon.